BerrRecode/LiluluBot-fp/README.md

 ```

 ## Installation bot
-Before installing bots. please delete Lilulu Bot.json first so that the QR code can appear
+Before installing bots. please delete LiluluBot.json first so that the QR code can appear

 ```bash
 > cd LiluluBot-fp